WAR-SCP-00 = Sevigny Competition rear (.150 wide notch) with serrated competition front (.125 WIDE x.245 HIGH)

 Customers are expected to follow all local laws and regulations regarding their purchase.
 Check attached PDF on regulations

-This product can only be shipped to a US address.
+This product can only be shipped to a United States address.

 If items are not defective, refund/exchange is not possible.